kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ## Infrastructure Needed (Optional)

 Initially, all development will happen inside the main Kubernetes repository.
-The mock add-on can be developed inside test/integration.
-Once we understand better what kind of support code might be useful for add-on developers, we may want to share that in a staging repository where the in-tree mock add-on and third-party add-ons can use it.
+The mock driver can be developed inside test/integration.
+Once we understand better what kind of support code might be useful for driver developers, we may want to share that in a staging repository where the in-tree mock driver and third-party drivers can use it.